 The delicate dance of the praying mantis.

 It’s a sickening space.
 It gives me the shivers.
-A mild ecstasy.
-The quiet hum of the building; the cold white lights.
+A cringing ecstasy.
+The quiet hum of the building; The cold white lights.

 He walks past me from where she is sitting to throw away the chinese take-out they were eating.
 She floats along untouched in life, diligent and blissfully oblivious to it’s potential roughness.
 The innocence of a small child never to be marred.
 At least not for a good many years still.